Combinatorial Hopf Algebras of Simplicial Complexes: A Hopf algebra of simplicial complexes

 The coproduct $\Delta: \A\rightarrow \A\otimes \A$, is given by

 Additionally, define the counit of $\A$ by

 where $ \delta_{[\Gamma], [\varnothing]}$ is the Kronecker delta.

 It follows that $\A$ is a graded, connected $\K$-bialgebra and hence a Hopf algebra.
 Also, it is not hard to see that $\A$ is commutative and cocommutative.
-In fact, the reader might notice the resemblance of this Hopf algebra with the Hopf algebra of graphs defined in \cite{s:iha}.
-In the next section, we turn our attention to the antipode of the Hopf algebra $\A$ and we will provide a cancellation-free formula for it.
 From now on, we will drop the brackets from the notation $[\Gamma]$, keeping in mind that we are considering isomorphism classes of simplicial complexes.
+In the next section, we turn our attention to the antipode of the Hopf algebra $\A$ and we provide a cancellation-free formula for it.

+\begin{rem} For the reader interested in the space of primitives of the Hopf algebra $\A$, we remark that a projection onto the space of primitives can be obtained using~\cite[Theorem 10.1]{s:iha}. \end{rem}